 Based on your health history and travel plans, our staff may urge precautions with water and food, as well as careful attention to hygiene to ensure that you enjoy your trip.
 Protection against sexually transmitted diseases, which are commonly associated with travel, remains important wherever you go.
 Other precautions will depend upon destination, climate and activity.

-The cost for a foreign travel office visit, with a healthcare provider, for an anti-malarial health assessment and prescription is $20.
-Prices for vaccines do vary and total cost will depend on what an individual needs.
-There is also an administration fee per vaccine.
+Please call our office during business hours to receive the most current pricing for services.
 Charges are payable in full when services are rendered.
 We accept cash, debit or credit cards as payment.
 Travel vaccines are not always covered by insurance.
 However, a detailed receipt will be provided for the client to submit to their insurance should they wish to do so.

 Schedule an appointment